CCDirectLink/CLS/proposals/1/patch-steps.md

 /*
  * The FOR_IN patch step takes a value entry from the values property,
  * goes through the body statements,
- * clones and replaces keyword match with the current value entry inside the statement object,
+ * clones and replaces keyword (a RegExp string) match with the current value entry inside the statement object,
  * and then executes the current statement.
  * Note: If the keyword is a string, then the values must be an array of strings.
  *       If the keyword is a PatchStepObjectMatch, then the values must be an array of PatchStepObjects.